Bon1138/wiki-brackets-shell/Building-Brackets-Shell.md

 **Linux Users Only** These setup steps (from developer dependencies to Git setup) are automated via a one-line `wget`.
 See details in the [Linux](https://github.com/adobe/brackets-shell/wiki/Building-Brackets-Shell#wiki-linux) section below.

-**Clone Path Warning** The grunt scripts used by Brackets do not work with paths that have spaces.
-Cloning into a path containing spaces (e.g. "/users/user/document/test folder/github/brackets-shell" or "c:\users\user\documents\test folder\github\bracket-shell") may cause some commands to fail during the grunt setup process.
-An issue has been filed for this (https://github.com/adobe/brackets/issues/7181).
+**Clone Path Warning** The grunt scripts used by Brackets [do not work with paths that have spaces](https://github.com/adobe/brackets/issues/7181).
+To avoid build problems, don't clone the source into a path containing spaces (e.g. "/users/user/document/test folder/github/brackets-shell" or "c:\users\user\documents\test folder\github\bracket-shell").

-In the interim, clone to a path that doesn't have spaces.

 ### General Prerequisites

 * [Node.js](http://nodejs.org/download/)
-* Additional requirements are listed below for [Mac](https://github.com/adobe/brackets-shell/wiki/Building-Brackets-Shell#wiki-mac) and [Windows](https://github.com/adobe/brackets-shell/wiki/Building-Brackets-Shell#wiki-windows)
+* Additional requirements listed below for [Mac](https://github.com/adobe/brackets-shell/wiki/Building-Brackets-Shell#wiki-mac) and [Windows](https://github.com/adobe/brackets-shell/wiki/Building-Brackets-Shell#wiki-windows)
 * Clone both [brackets-shell](https://github.com/adobe/brackets-shell) and [brackets](https://github.com/adobe/brackets) repositories as siblings in the same directory.
-By default, Grunt tasks in both projects make this assumption.
+(Grunt tasks in both projects assume the folders are siblings).

 #### Install Dependencies